abdi-bb/cex/py/README.md

-# Programming execises using python language.
+# Programming exercises using python language.